gotchoices/MyCHIPs/lib/model3/doc/README.md

    - Runs `sim-c.sh` which starts the simulation by creating one 'model' docker container per site, each running an AccountCluster process (the entrypoint is `test/sim/account` which instantiates the main class in `model3.ts`)

 2. Each 'account' (by running AccountCluster) loads the config file parameters, connects to their respective local SQL databases, and connects to the shared Mongo 'World' database.
-3. Accounts stored in local SQL databases are loaded into their respective sites' AccountCache, and are loaded into the shared WorldDB.
-4. 'accounts' iterate through their local accounts, performing allowed actions, (such as purchase item, take out a loan, sell a good, etc...).
+3. 'accounts' iterate through their local accounts, performing allowed actions, (such as purchase item, take out a loan, sell a good, etc...).
 For example, let's say Dave initiates a 'purchase item' action.
 To do so, he needs to find a new spending target.
 His account goes through these steps:

    1. Find peer in world DB (Mongo)